 § 5329.27.
-Sports pool integrity; confidential information
+Sports pool integrity; confidential information.

-- (a) Identification and reporting of unusual betting activity.
-Each operator shall have controls in place to identify unusual betting activity and report such activity to an integrity monitoring provider, or to the commission if the commission so directs. - (b) Notification to all operators and reporting of similar activity.
-Each integrity monitoring provider shall share information in regard to any unusual betting activity with each other integrity monitoring provider working with other operators in this State and shall provide a report of such unusual betting activity to all participating sports pool operators.
-Each sports pool operator shall review each such report and notify the integrity monitoring provider of whether or not such operator has experienced similar activity. - (c) Suspicious betting activity identification and notification.
-If an integrity monitoring provider finds that previously reported unusual betting activity rises to the level of suspicious betting activity, such integrity monitoring provider immediately shall notify all other integrity monitoring providers, each sports pool operator, the commission, the appropriate sports governing authority and, if so directed by the commission, other regulatory agencies. - (d) Suspension of wagering.
-A sports pool operator receiving a report of suspicious betting activity shall be permitted to suspend wagering on events related to such report, but may cancel related wagers only upon commission approval to do so. - (e) Commission access to monitoring system.
-Each integrity monitoring provider shall provide the commission with remote access to the following information of such provider: - (1) all reports of unusual betting activity; - (2) whether the unusual betting activity was determined to be suspicious betting activity; and - (3) the actions taken by the integrity monitoring provider. - (f) Information sharing.
-The commission and sports governing bodies may share information in regard to the integrity of sports events. - (g) Hardware access.
-The commission may require a sports pool operator to provide any hardware necessary to the commission for evaluation of a sports pool offering or to conduct further monitoring of data provided by the system of such operator.
+- (a) Identification and reporting of unusual wagering activity.
+Each casino sports wagering licensee shall have controls in place to identify unusual wagering activity and report such activity to an independent integrity monitor, or to the commission if the commission so directs. - (b) Notification to all casino sports wagering licensees and reporting of similar activity.
+Each independent integrity monitor shall share information in regard to any unusual wagering activity with each other independent integrity monitor working with other casino sports wagering licensees in this State and shall provide a report of such unusual wagering activity to all participating casino sports wagering licensees.
+Each casino sports wagering licensee shall review each such report and notify the independent integrity monitor of whether or not such licensee has experienced similar activity. - (c) Suspicious wagering activity identification and notification.
+If an independent integrity monitor finds that previously reported unusual wagering activity rises to the level of suspicious wagering activity, such independent integrity monitor immediately shall notify all other independent integrity monitors, each casino sports wagering licensee and sports pool vendor, the commission, the appropriate sports governing authority and, if so directed by the commission, other regulatory agencies. - (d) Suspension of sports wagering.
+A casino sports wagering licensee receiving a report of suspicious wagering activity shall be permitted to suspend sports wagering on events related to such report, but may cancel related sports wagers only upon commission approval to do so. - (e) Commission access to monitoring system.
+Each independent integrity monitor shall provide the commission with remote access to the following information of such provider:

-- (h) Confidentiality.
-All information and data received pursuant to this Part by the commission related to unusual or suspicious betting activity shall be considered confidential and shall not be revealed in whole or in part, except - (1) upon the lawful order of a court of competent jurisdiction; or - (2) with any law enforcement entity, team, college or university, sports governing body or regulatory agency that the commission deems appropriate.
+- (1) all reports of unusual wagering activity; - (2) whether the unusual wagering activity was determined to be suspicious wagering activity; and - (3) the actions taken by the independent integrity monitor. - (f) Information sharing.
+The commission and sports governing bodies may share information in regard to the integrity of sports events, as set forth in Racing, Pari-Mutuel Wagering and Breeding Law section 1367(12)(e)(ii). - (g) Hardware access.
+The commission may require a casino sports wagering licensee to provide any hardware necessary to the commission for evaluation of a sports wagering offering or to conduct further monitoring of data provided by the system of such licensee. - (h) Confidentiality.
+All information and data received pursuant to this Part by the commission related to unusual or suspicious wagering activity shall be considered confidential and shall not be revealed in whole or in part, except - (1) upon the lawful order of a court of competent jurisdiction; or - (2) with any law enforcement entity, team, college or university, sports governing body or regulatory agency that the commission deems appropriate.